prashanthaldkar/Tableau-Dashboard/README.md

 # Tableau-Dashboard
-Dashboard creation of Nerflix data using Tableau (BI Tool) you will find the csv file and a file Dashboard pic also.
+Dashboard creation of Nerflix data using Tableau (BI Tool) you will find the csv file and a final Dashboard pic also.